Why customer loyalty is different than customer satisfaction

 In its strictest definition, it means being faithful—or steadfast in affection and allegiance.

-This is best shown by an example:
+This is best shown with a personal example.

 I use a very specific brand of hair products (and have for years).
 I also ONLY buy these products from my hair stylist.
 Could I buy these products online?
 Sure.
 But will I?
 No.